Remote control: Other remote controls

 The Blab-off was a wired remote control created in 1952 that turned a TV's (television) sound on or off so that viewers could avoid hearing commercials.
 In the 1980s Steve Wozniak of Apple started a company named CL 9.
 The purpose of this company was to create a remote control that could operate multiple electronic devices.
-The CORE unit (Controller Of Remote Equipment) was introduced in the fall of 1987.
-The advantage to this remote controller was that it could "learn" remote signals from different devices.
+The CORE unit (Controller of Remote Equipment) was introduced in the fall of 1987.
+The advantage to this remote controller was that it could "learn" remote signals from different devices.Learning remote controls later became widely used in universal remotes for managing multiple home entertainment devices from a single controller.
 It had the ability to perform specific or multiple functions at various times with its built-in clock.
 It was the first remote control that could be linked to a computer and loaded with updated software code as needed.
 The CORE unit never made a huge impact on the market.
 It was much too cumbersome for the average user to program, but it received rave reviews from those who could.
 These obstacles eventually led to the demise of CL 9, but two of its employees continued the business under the name Celadon.
 This was one of the first computer-controlled learning remote controls on the market.

 In the 1990s, cars were increasingly sold with electronic remote control door locks.
 These remotes transmit a signal to the car which locks or unlocks the door locks or unlocks the trunk.
 An aftermarket device sold in some countries is the remote starter.
 This enables a car owner to remotely start their car.
 This feature is most associated with countries with winter climates, where users may wish to run the car for several minutes before they intend to use it, so that the car heater and defrost systems can remove ice and snow from the windows.